- Office of the Dean

 Advanced Teacher Capacity offers professional development in mathematics, statistics, and modeling for mathematics teachers in Grades 9-12.
 The project is funded by a grant from the Improving Teacher Quality Program administered by the Ohio Board of Regents.
-The ATC project will offer two programs during summer 2013, each with follow-up during the 2013-2014 school year: Modspar and QUANT.
+The ATC project is offering two programs during summer 2014, each with follow-up during the 2014-2015 school year: Modspar and QUANT.

 Frequently Asked Questions:

 What does it cost to attend an ATC program?